apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-After running above example, we can found two RDDs listed in the Storage tab.
+After running the above example, we can find two RDDs listed in the Storage tab.
 Basic information like storage level, number of partitions and memory overhead are provided.
 Note that the newly persisted RDDs or DataFrames are not shown in the tab before they are materialized, to monitor a specific RDD or DataFrame, make sure an action operation has been triggered.